mherod/docker-teamcity-server/README.md

 Your teamcity server should be available at `http://localhost:8111`.
 You can change the port as needed, or use [nginx-proxy](https://github.com/jwilder/nginx-proxy) to map to a hostname.

 You can also change the tag `latest` to match an specific version of teamcity.
+You can find the available versions as tags in [Docker Hub](https://hub.docker.com/r/devsu/teamcity-server).

 ## Under the hood